iberdinsky-skilld/sdc-addon/README.md

 - Embed **Drupal behaviors** (like `Drupal.attachBehaviors()`) directly into Storybook previews, ensuring consistent component behavior between Storybook and production.
 - Supports `drupalSettings` and `once.js`, so components in Storybook behave identically to their Drupal counterparts.

-### 7. Twig.js vs Drupal Twig
+### 7. Twig.js, Twing, and Drupal Twig

-While using Drupal to render components offers tighter integration, there are strong reasons to continue using Twig.js in many scenarios:
+While using Drupal to render components offers tighter integration, there are strong reasons to use Twig.js or Twing in many scenarios:

-- Many Components **Don’t Need Full Drupal Logic**.
+- Many components **don’t need full Drupal logic**.
 Basic components (buttons, cards, lists) rely on simple HTML and CSS, not on complex template logic.
-For such components, Twig.js provides sufficient rendering without the need for full Drupal preprocessing.
+For such components, Twig.js or Twing provide sufficient rendering without the need for full Drupal preprocessing.
-- Twig.js Works Well for Frontend-Focused Use Cases.
+- **Twig.js** works well for most frontend-focused use cases.
+- **Twing** is a modern, actively maintained Twig implementation for Node.js that offers better compatibility with Drupal's Twig features and syntax.
-- Styling and Behavior Mismatches Can Be Managed Separately in Drupal implelentation phase.
+- Styling and behavior mismatches can be managed separately in the Drupal implementation phase.

 ## Quickstart Guide